Experiencing A Dental Emergency? We Offer Same-Day Appointments! Don't Wait - Click Here To Request Now!

 The Dental Bridge Procedure in Cedar Park, TX

+Bridge treatment can take two to three office visits.
 Our dental office works with a dental lab to create dental crowns and dental bridges to replace multiple missing teeth.
 To begin dental bridge treatment, we prepare the natural teeth on either side of the missing tooth gap.
 Preparing the teeth removes part of the outer tooth enamel to ensure the dental crowns fit correctly.

 Then, we take digital dental impressions of the smile.
 We send these impressions to a dental lab, where technicians create custom-made teeth that match the natural contours of the smile.
 Our office will also provide a temporary bridge at this time.